 The 2017 REHPS communities were: Bowdle, Britton, Chamberlain, Custer, Freeman, Hot Springs, Martin, Miller, Parkston, Philip, Platte, Redfield, Sisseton, Sturgis, and Winner.
 In it’s seventh year, REHPS is designed to not only expose students to the world of rural healthcare, but it also brings two students from different disciplines together for an interprofessional experience.
 The students were selected in a competitive process.
 Students are enrolled in one of the following programs at SDSU and USD: clinical psychology, family nurse practitioner, medical, medical laboratory science, physician assistant, pharmacy, and social work.

-One of the 2016 REHPS students was Rebecca Runge, a medical student from the Sanford School of Medicine at USD, who is experienced rural healthcare at Miller, just 12 miles from her home of Wessington.
+Rebecca Runge, a medical student from the Sanford School of Medicine at USD experienced rural healthcare in the summer of 2016 in Miller, just 12 miles from her home of Wessington.

 After her first week, Runge commented: “I wake up each morning excited to start my day and fall asleep each evening imagining what coming back to practice here would be like.”

 REHPS receives funding from the Office of Rural Health/South Dakota Department of Health and is managed by the Yankton Rural Area Health Education Center.
 Follow the student’s experiences on this site.
 Click the REHPS banner and student pictures.